Flip trick: Hospital flip

 A Hospital flip consists of two separate motions: firstly, the skateboarder performs a kickflip but stalls the rotation of the board at the halfway point; the front foot then executes an upward flick that causes the board to spin 180 degrees along the longitudinal axis.

 Alpha flip

 Footage of an alpha flip is provided in a YouTube tutorial by Cotton Mouth Skateboards that features a skateboarder combining a backside 180 with a 360-degree hospital flip of the board around the front foot.
 The tutorial states: "The front foot never leaves the board(Its easier this way.
 However, it is a hospital flip, not an impossible, so it may)."

 Beta flip

 Footage of both a regular beta flip and fakie beta flip were published on the Cotton Mouth Skateboards YouTube channel in 2012 and 2010, respectively.
 In the 2010 video clip, the skateboarder describes a fakie beta flip as, "a fakie backside 360 while you do an alpha flip"; thus, a beta flip can be described as a backside 360 with a 360-degree rotation of the board around the front foot.

+Trigger Flip

+A vertical half front foot impossible, cancelled with a late underflip.
+This can be achieved by doing a hospital flip type motion while flipping the board forward to the inside of the front leg instead of the outside.
+The board will fling forward through the legs fast like a trigger.
+First coined by Ryan Anthony Johnson in 2021.

+Backside Trigger Flip

+A vertical half front foot impossible late underflip backside 180.
+First landed flatground in 2023, and on a hip in august 2025 by Ryan Anthony Johnson.